joooKiwi/smm-encyclopedia/README.md

 #### Visibility

-Since some visibilities are present in other languages (like Kotlin, Java, PHP or C#), the project utilise some standard on the visibilities.
+Since some visibilities are present in other languages (like Kotlin, Java, PHP or C#), the project utilizes some standard on the visibilities.

-It utilises the Typescript system for the pre-established visibilities.
+It utilizes the Typescript system for the pre-established visibilities.
 Then, for those that are not in the system, it uses somme pattern for it.

 | Syntax               | in project |  in Typescript  |         in Javascript         |                                                                            Example |